MD Program: Accelerated Three-Year Primary Care Track

 All students at CMSRU are eligible for institutional scholarships, but are also encouraged to apply for national or regional funding.

-In addition, students who are planning a career in Primary Care may consider applying for loan repayment though the National Health Service Corps
+In addition, students may consider applying for scholarships or loan repayment through the National Health Service Corps.

 Further details on all funding opportunities are available through the CMSRU Financial Aid Office website.